RaphaeleL/nvim/README.md

 - nvim
     - assets/           -- contains some demo images for the README.md
     - lua/              -- contains the configuration
-        - user/         -- Wrapper, so you can name the Plugin Configuration Files can be named like the Plugin name
-            - lsp/      -- Lsp Configuration
+        - *.lua         -- Basic NaVim Configuration (Neovim Settings, ...)
+    - after/plugin/
         - *.lua         -- Each Plugin has a Setup File (if needed)
-        - *.lua         -- Basic NaVim Configuration (Neovim Settings, ...)
-    - init.lua          -- the start of the nvim configuration
+    - init.lua          -- the start of every Configuration
 ```

 ## Future